fescobar/allure-docker-service/README.md

 #### Enable Security
 `Available from Allure Docker Service version 2.13.5`

-This feature MUST BE USED TOGETHER with [Enable TLS](#enable-tls), otherwise, your tokens can be intercepted and your security could be vulnerable.
+If you are going to publish this API, this feature MUST BE USED TOGETHER with [Enable TLS](#enable-tls), otherwise, your tokens can be intercepted and your security could be vulnerable.
+When you enable TLS, the cookies credentials will be stored as `SECURE`.

-It's recommended to use Allure Docker Service UI container https://github.com/fescobar/allure-docker-service-ui for accessing to the information without credentials problems.
+It's recommended to use Allure Docker Service UI container [New User Interface](#new-user-interface) for accessing to the information without credentials problems.

 You can define the main user credentials with env vars 'SECURITY_USER' & 'SECURITY_PASS' Also you need to enable the security to protect the endpoints with env var 'SECURITY_ENABLED'.